-Previewing Media Using the Switch Player
+Previewing Media in Switch

-The Telestream Switch video player can be installed and used (without a separate license) as an alternative to the Workflow Portal preview player in portal configurations that support Switch.
-When available, Switch player access appears as a small red Switch logo on the preview player toolbar.
-Click the logo button, and if Switch is properly installed on the client machine, it will open the selected clip.
-See the Switch guide and Help for Switch installation and operation.
+You can purchase and install Telestream's Switch video player as an alternative to the Workflow Portal preview player in portal configurations that support Switch.
+When available, Workflow Portal displays the Switch logo in the preview player toolbar.
+Click the logo to open the selected clip in Switch.
+See the Switch User's Guide for installation and operation details.